AIinMinutes/Data-and-AI-Concepts/README.md

 | 1 | Plotnine: Python's ggplot2 | [View Notebook](visualization/plotnine.ipynb) |

 ## Current Concept and IQ Generating Process 🔄
 Currently, I follow a simple format to disseminate knowledge on Threads.
-I post random interesting questions (IQs) (as they come to my ENTP brain) that I have been asked or that I could potentially ask in a data science interview.
+I post concepts and interesting questions (IQs) as they come to my ENTP brain, which I have used in my professional journey and academia, have been asked in interviews, or that I could potentially ask in a data science interview.
 Once I have a question ready, I refine it to cover as many concepts as possible.
 Sometimes, I choose questions that are particularly thought-provoking to stimulate deeper discussions.

 ## Star History ⭐